-Everyone loves a sweet-treat, but shop-bought ones can sometimes have lots of extra ingredients that aren't always the best for us.
+If you're fancying something quick, try our Noodles in a Mugrecipe for a minimally processed alternative to packet noodles that you would find at the supermarket.
+Cooking is Minimally Processed Baked Goodies Everyone loves a sweet-treat, but shop-bought ones can sometimes have lots of extra ingredients that aren't always the best for us.
 The good news?
 You can make your own treats using more natural, minimally processed ingredients.
 That means more goodness, and sometimes even veggies!
-Try our Chocolate and Beetroot Muffins or our Chocolate Courgette Cake (BFE2, SFE2, GFE2).
-These would also make perfect lunchbox additions to replace shop-bought biscuits, or chocolate bars (BFQ4)
+Try our Chocolate and Beetroot Muffins or our Chocolate Courgette Cake.
+These would also make perfect lunchbox additions to replace shop-bought biscuits, or chocolate bars.
 If you fancy something fruity, our Slow Cooker Fruit Crumble is super tasty and easy to make.
-(BFE2, SFE2, GFE2)

-Cooking is Minimally Processed The Whole Truth

-Shop-bought snacks like biscuits, crisps, and fizzy drinks are quick and tasty, but our food system often makes unhealthy choices the easiest to grab.
+Cooking is Minimally Processed The Whole Truth Shop-bought snacks like biscuits, crisps, and fizzy drinks are quick and tasty, but our food system often makes unhealthy choices the easiest to grab.
 We believe it should be the other way around.
 Minimally processed foods like fruit, veg, beans and nuts should be the easiest to find, just as nature intended.

-Encourage pupils to explore the ethical side of food by looking at issues around food choices (SFE1, GFE1) and food production (SFE5).
+Encourage learners to explore the ethical side of food by looking at issues around food choices and food production.
 To bring their learning to life, why not turn it into a letter-writing activity?
-Pupils can write to their local MP to share why eating more minimally processed food matters.

-COOLING & HUMANIA

-Cooking is something that humans have always done.
+Learners can write to their local MP to share why eating more minimally processed food matters.
+COOLING & HUMANIA Cooking is something that humans have always done.
 It's one of the things that makes us different from animals.
 From the beginning, people have gathered around fires, shared food and told stories.
 Every culture in the world has special recipes and traditions.
 Cooking connects us across time and place.
 It's a way to share who we are, where we come from and what we celebrate.
 When we cook, we are part of something bigger, a human tradition that brings people together.